 Kailh switches and encoders are becoming much more popular recently due to the availability and quality.
-The Kailh ALPS mechanical encoders are super quiet and smooth while still maintaining nice defined steps.
-These are a great option to go along with your Kailh replacement switches!
+The Kailh red-core mechanical encoders are quiet and smooth while still maintaining defined steps.
+These are typically the best for gaming and browsing, but not the best for precision.

 TTC makes a few different scroll wheel encoders, but the gold variant is the most popular.
-It's a very durable and tactile encoder, and a safe choice if you need a replacement and aren't sure what to go with.
-They seem to be a great balance between smoothness and tactility, and fall towards the middle of the encoders that we sell.
+It's a safe choice if you need a replacement and aren't sure what to go with.
+They are a great balance between smoothness and tactility, and fall towards the middle of the encoders that we sell.

-TTC has also recently released an office set of encoders.
-They are slightly more budget friendly compared to gaming encoders.
+TTC has also recently released an "office" set of encoders.
 They are designed with office mice in mind, but they still feel sturdy and well built.
 We don't think you will regret using these in gaming mice if you enjoy heavier scrolling.